danielfcollier/py-umik-base-app/docs/posts/02 - Pipeline Pattern.md

 ## 🌟 Why This Approach Wins

-By decoupling the "What" (processing) from the "How" (execution), there is a gain of massive benefits for developer experience:
+By decoupling the "What" (processing) from the "How" (execution), you a gain massive benefits for developer experience:

 * **Testability:** You can test the `DecibelMeter` logic by feeding it a fake numpy array.
 You don't need to sing into a real microphone to run your unit tests.
 * **High Cohesion:** The Recorder only knows how to write files.
 The Meter only knows how to do math.
 They never talk to each other, so breaking one doesn't break the other.